flowground/amazonaws-com-servicecatalog-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeProductAsAdmin
-### Gets information about the specified product.
-This operation is run with administrator access.
+> Gets information about the specified product.
+This operation is run with administrator access.<br/>

 #### Input Parameters
 * `Action` - _required_